What you need to know about conveyancing quotes

 Disbursements should be passed on to you at cost and not marked up by the solicitor.
 Disbursements should therefore be the same no matter which conveyancing solicitor you choose.

-With some firms, could I end up paying more than appears on the quote?
+Could I end up paying more than appears on the quote?

 Yes.
 Some solicitors add additional fees that should be included as part of a standard conveyancing transaction.